numba/numba/docs/source/reference/envvars.rst

     (case-insensitive):

     - ``all``: enable all subpasses.
-    - ``per_bb``: enable per-basicblock level pruning, which is same as the old regex based implementation.
+    - ``per_bb``: enable per-basic-block level pruning, which is same as the old regex based implementation.
-    - ``diamond``: enable inter-basicblock pruning that is a diamond shape pattern, i.e. a single-entry single-exit CFG subgraph that has an incref in the entry and a corresponding decref in the exit.
+    - ``diamond``: enable inter-basic-block pruning that is a diamond shape pattern, i.e. a single-entry single-exit CFG subgraph where has an incref in the entry and a corresponding decref in the exit.
-    - ``fanout``: enable inter-basicblock pruning that has a fanout pattern, i.e. a single-entry multiple-exit CFG subgraph that the entry has an incref and the every exit has a corresponding decref.
+    - ``fanout``: enable inter-basic-block pruning that has a fanout pattern, i.e. a single-entry multiple-exit CFG subgraph that the entry has an incref and every exit has a corresponding decref.
-    - ``fanout_raise``: same as ``fanout`` but allow subgraph exit nodes to be raising an exception and do not have a corresponding decref.
+    - ``fanout_raise``: same as ``fanout`` but allow subgraph exit nodes to be raising an exception and not have a corresponding decref.

     For example, ``all`` is the same as
     ``per_bb, diamond, fanout, fanout_raise``